pelson/pelson.github.io/content/field_notes/cf_units_tex.md

 #### Alternative simplification and factoring

-UDUNITS-2 comes with unit simplification and factorization, but there are tools out there that are even more powerful for this purpose.
+UDUNITS-2 comes with unit simplification and factorisation, but there are tools out there that are even more powerful for this purpose.
 Once such tool is [SymPy](https://www.sympy.org/en/index.html).
 Given the ease of traversing the expression graph we now have for our unit, constructing a SymPy expression is relatively simple.
 I'm confident that we could combine this with the XML files that are shipped with UDUNITS-2 to entirely replace the UDUNITS-2 implementation, should we need to do such a thing.

-A less controversial option is to improve the handling of offseted units.
-For example, degrees Celcisus (°C) is [defined by UDUNITS](https://github.com/Unidata/UDUNITS-2/blob/v2.2.27.6/lib/udunits2-derived.xml#L127-L136) to be ``Kelvin + 273.15``, yet offset units such as this [lose their offset when squared](https://github.com/Unidata/UDUNITS-2/issues/82) - if we were to use a tool such as SymPy to preserve the quantities we'd be able to benefit from its strong mathematical heritage and preserve these quantities.
+A less controversial option is to improve the handling of offsetted units.
+For example, degrees Celsius (°C) is [defined by UDUNITS](https://github.com/Unidata/UDUNITS-2/blob/v2.2.27.6/lib/udunits2-derived.xml#L127-L136) to be ``Kelvin + 273.15``, yet offset units such as this [lose their offset when squared](https://github.com/Unidata/UDUNITS-2/issues/82) - if we were to use a tool such as SymPy to preserve the quantities we'd be able to benefit from its strong mathematical heritage and preserve these quantities.

 ### Python 3 only

 This is the first feature that has been added to cf-units which is Python 3 only.
 The decision was pragmatic as cf-units isn't *quite* ready to drop legacy Python (though it is coming) but it was more work to get ANTLR to produce a Python 2 compatible parser.

 Having syntactically invalid Python 2 code in a repository that supports Python 2 comes with a few challenges.
-We must ensrue that the Python 3 code is *never* imported (else you get a ``SyntaxError``, not an ``ImportError``).
+We must ensure that the Python 3 code is *never* imported (else you get a ``SyntaxError``, not an ``ImportError``).
 This involves some care when handling packaging and test discovery.
 In the latter case it was necessary to define a [conftest](https://github.com/SciTools/cf-units/blob/v2.1.1/cf_units/conftest.py) to prevent pytest from importing the Python 3 files in order to discover tests it can run.

 ## Conclusion

 It has been an interesting journey solving this problem.
-Having never written a full-blown parser before the ANTLR experience has been a real journey of discovery - I started out writing more and more parser rules to cover the corner cases, until I realised that a refactor of the lexer rules would make most of them redundant (a bit like how the more you know of the scipy stack, the shorter your code gets).
+Having never written a full-blown parser before the ANTLR experience has been a real journey of discovery - I started out writing more and more parser rules to cover the corner cases, until I realised that a refactor of the lexer rules would make most of them redundant (a bit like how the more you know of the SciPy stack, the shorter your code gets).
 I believe the [UDUNITS-2](https://www.unidata.ucar.edu/software/udunits/) library, and the Python wrapper [cf-units](https://github.com/SciTools/cf-units), are great choices for the CF conventions, but that it would also be healthy for the conventions to reference a specific grammar and base unit set, and for the conventions to cite UDUNITS-2 as a *reference implementation* rather than the specification itself.

 Have a go with cf-units and its (La)TeX generation - there are definitely still cases that the grammar doesn't support, but on the whole it has excellent coverage.